shea-parkes/emacs-config/README.md

   - The following folders then need added to `%PATH%`:
     - `C:\msys64\mingw\bin`
     - `C:\msys64\usr\bin`
+  - If you're using `MSYS2`, you likely won't be able to use `Source Code Pro`, so likely switch default font to `Conolas`.

 On a new machine, I would generally recommend installing the following packages:
   - `git` (*if needed*)